-- The 4-H robotics exhibits are open to all ages.
+- ✓ The 4-H robotics exhibits are open to all ages.
 They will be judged separately in two age groups.
-Juniors ages 9-13 year olds; Seniors ages 14 & over. - ✓ Every exhibit must be labeled on the back with the following information: Name, Club, County, Age before January 1 and date poster or exhibit was made. - ✓ Attach a 3"x 5" index card to each robot/exhibit, explaining: - Construction material, how constructed and goal of project. - Year in project - Age of member - Whether or not made from kit - Other pertinent information - ✓ Each exhibit should have a one page report explaining the function, purpose and construction of the robot. - ✓ Displays must be free standing and are limited to 3' X 3' (width X depth) when sides are extended for display. - ✓ Placing ribbons will be awarded to the top ten in the following classes.
+Juniors ages 9-13 year olds; Seniors ages 14 & over. - ✓ Every exhibit must be labeled on the back with the following information: Name, Club, County, Age before January 1 and date poster or exhibit was made. - ✓ Attach a 3"x 5" index card to each robot/exhibit, explaining: - Construction material, how constructed and goal of project. - Year in project - Age of member - Whether or not made from kit - Other pertinent information - ✓ Each exhibit should have a one page report explaining the function, purpose and construction of the robot. - ✓ Displays must be free standing and are limited to 3' X 3' (width X depth) when sides are extended for display.